balena-io/balena-cli-masterclass/README.md

 ## Exercises

-All of the following exercises assume that you are running the balena CLI from a suitable Unix based shell.
-The exercises include commands which can be run in such a shell, and are represented by a line prefixed with `$`.
-Information returned from execution of a command may be appended under the line to show what might be returned.
+All of the following exercises assume that you are running the balena CLI from a suitable Unix-based shell.
+The exercises include commands which can be run in such a shell and are represented by a line prefixed with `$`.
+Information returned from the execution of a command may be appended under the line to show what might be returned.
 For example:

 ```shell